Healthy Homes Assessment Seatoun

 Draught Stopping Seatoun

-If you can feel external air entering or a clear draught from a gap or hole, then it is likely to be a gap or crack that requirements sealing in somehow.
-Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that let air in or out within the home require to be sealed.
-In the case of an open fireplace isn’t used it could cause draughts, and should be blocked off.
-Property managers and landlords are accountable for ensuring such draughts are eliminated whenever possible.
+If you are able to feel external air coming in or a clear draught from a hole or gap, then it’s probably a gap or crack that requirements sealing in some way.
+Large cracks and gaps should be sealed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit into your home require sealing.
+For example, if the open fireplace is not in use, it can create draughts.
+This should be blocked off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as far as possible.

-There is no need to cover up holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the building when the house gets warmer and cooler, so that they are able to be shut and opened, rather than securing.
-We will test all doors and windows in your Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes in the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building when the household is heated and cools in order to let them be closed and opened rather than securing.
+We will test all windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections